Azure/enterprise-azure-policy-as-code/Docs/ci-cd-github-actions.md

 | TENANT-DEPLOY-POLICY | Deploy Policy resources for `tenant` | ci-cd-root-policy-contributor |
 | TENANT-DEPLOY-ROLES | Deploy Roles for `tenant` | ci-cd-root-user-assignments |

 For each environment, [add to the environment secrets](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#environment-secrets) for the tenant id, client id and client secret for the SPN.
-The secrets must be named `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET` respectively.
+The secrets must be named `TENANT_ID`, `CLIENT_ID` and `CLIENT_SECRET` respectively.

 ### Hardening each Environment